-Typically, the callback connection type is used when:
+Typically, the callback connection type is employed when:

-- You need direct connection between the Viewer and Host where the Host is NOT accessible by an IP address but your Viewer workstation DOES HAVE an external IP address.
+- You require a direct connection between the Viewer and Host, where the Host is NOT accessible by an IP address but your Viewer workstation DOES HAVE an external IP address.

-- You do not want to use the firewall bypassing capabilities (Internet ID) built into Remote Utilities for easy connection setup.
+- You prefer not to use the firewall bypassing capabilities (Internet ID) integrated into Remote Utilities for straightforward connection setup.

 Set Up Callback on the Host

-The main idea behind the callback connection type is that the Host "pings" the Viewer and offers remote access.
-In order for a remote session to start, the Viewer only needs to accept such invitation.
+The primary concept of the callback connection type is that the Host "pings" the Viewer and offers remote access.
+To initiate a remote session, the Viewer only needs to accept this invitation.

 Host requests can be sent manually or automatically at regular intervals.

 To enable callback on the Host:

-- Right-click on the Host icon and select Settings for Host:
+- Right-click the Host icon and select Settings for Host:

 - The callback connection window will appear.
 Click the Add connection icon on the toolbar:

 - Name — a descriptive name for the callback entry

 - Host/IP — the IP address of the Viewer PC

 - Port — the port set in the Viewer for callback connection (see "Viewer configuration" section below)

-- Connect automatically — when enabled, the Host will send connection requests automatically at the interval set in the Settings for Host ➝ Network ➝ Callback tab
+- Connect automatically — when selected, the Host will send connection requests automatically at the interval set in the Settings for Host ➝ Network ➝ Callback tab

-- Text message — text message shown on the Viewer PC screen when the callback request is received
+- Text message — text message displayed on the Viewer PC screen when the callback request is received

 - Append computer name to the message — also show the name of the computer from which the message was sent